Tyrn/wei/the-insider-en.typ

 the spaceport, found out that the next Earth flight would be in eleven hours and reserved a ticket.

      The case was packed in fifteen minutes.
-Welsey looked at his watch - he had ten more hours before the flight's departure.
+Welsey looked at his watch---he had ten more hours before the flight's departure.
 The trip to  the spaceport would take two hours.
 Welsey  shrugged his shoulders,  walked to the  draped window, pulled the curtain away, and looked from the fifth floor down at the